Recommended as Stock of the Week on March 30, 2026

 CDI.PA has the following valuation metrics: P/E Ratio: 17.3, P/S Ratio: 1, P/B Ratio: 3.2.
 These metrics help assess whether the stock is fairly valued compared to its fundamentals.

-What are the growth catalysts for Dior?
+What are the growth catalysts for Christian Dior SE?

-The key growth catalysts for Dior are:
+The key growth catalysts for Christian Dior SE are:

 • Ex-dividend date end of April 2026 (EUR 8.25 per share) - immediate earnings point